-How to write better API documentation
+How to write API documentation that developers actually trust

 If you're reading this, you probably already know your docs aren't pulling their weight.
 Support tickets are stacking up.
 Engineers avoid writing them.
 PMs don't know who owns what.
 And when someone finally says, "We need better documentation," everyone nods, but nothing happens.